 Sessions are periodically offered through Human Resources’ partnership with Manchester Community College.
 Topic examples include customer service, business writing, communication, and conflict resolution.
 Emails are sent from Eventbrite when current classes are offered.

-Contact Kathleen Ferguson at Human Resources for more information.
+Contact Karen Poulin in Human Resources for more information.

 Human Resources offers trainings on various topics, including but not limited to:

 - Disciplinary issues

 - Other Applicable Topics

 - SkillSoft (Microsoft Word, Excel, Powerpoint, Outlook, etc.)

 Contact Karen Poulin in Human Resources if you would like to schedule a training session, suggest a topic, or for more information.